vredcloudsec/blog/_posts/2018-08-15-the-magical-tale-of-private-and-public-keys.md

   - encryption
 ---

-Hey there, kiddo!
 Ready for another grand adventure in the mystical land of cryptography?
 Today, we're going on a quest to discover the secrets of the magical twin keys - the Private and Public Keys!
 Buckle up; it's going to be an epic ride!

 **The Tale of Two Keys**